VexPlayzGH/Weather_App_RS/README.md

 To run, simply head to Releases and download the .exe file from the latest release.
 Once downloaded, run it on your device.

-You will be given a prompt to enter the city name and then the 2-digit country code (e.g. US for Unites States, PL for Poland, GB for Great Britain).
+You will be given a prompt to enter the city name and then the 2-digit country code (e.g. US for United States, PL for Poland, GB for Great Britain).
 Once done, type 1 (current weather), 2 (weather forecast) or 3 (air pollution levels) and press enter to get the results!

 Have fun!